Parallel Journeys: One Story

 Zalman and Tilla Solomon with children and grandchildren, 1953

-About 30 years after Zalman and Tilla and their two little boys settled in Philadelphia, they had become proud parents and grandparents of a rapidly expanding family.
-In this photograph, my mother, pregnant with me when the picture was made, is seated on the stone wall, dressed in an elegant sailor’s outfit.
+Thirty years after Zalman and Tilla arrived in Philadelphia with their two young sons, they had become proud parents and grandparents of an expanding American family.
+In this photograph, my mother—pregnant with me at the time—is seated on the stone wall, dressed in an elegant sailor-style outfit.

-My father, born in Jerusalem in 1920, revered the traditions of his family, but sought a different life.
-Below is the street where my father was born.
-Roman columns with Corinthian capitals proudly march along the part of the city known as the ‘cardo’ or heart of the ancient city.
+My father, born in Jerusalem in 1920, revered his family's traditions but sought a different kind of life.
+Below is the street where he was born.
+Roman columns with Corinthian capitals march proudly along the ancient thoroughfare known as the cardo, the heart of the old city.

 Solomon cousins (from left to right), Tania, Lliana, and Orna Bird, introducing the documentary film, In the Footsteps of Zalman Tzoref, made by Orna Bird and Omri Lior about Avraham Shlomo Zalman Zoref and his journey from Lithuania to Jerusalem.